I started running quite late in life. I was 35 and living in Portland. After a series of work mishaps and visa issues, I became unemployed.

 When permanent accommodation proved elusive in New York, I moved Upstate to find better and bigger places.
 That was not to be.
 But the running continued.
 In Catskills, I ran to the nearest grocery store five miles away.
 Beacon did not have a cheap gym.
 So I ran to one in Newburgh, a distance of eight miles back and forth.

 In hindsight, all those miles seem like the absurd wanderings of a madman.
 But they represent elemental progress in a life that has mostly been on pause for the last eleven years (or possibly longer).
-Quite often, it is the only thing that makes sense in life’s nonsense.
+Quite often, those miles are the only thing that makes sense in life’s nonsense.
+The tiredness and ache at the end of a long run is tangible and real unlike the mind’s conjurings of fantasies, recriminations, and depression.

-Running is also freedom; an unshackling, not from life’s responsibilities but from their cluttered manifestations: that overflowing box of unread emails, the incomplete piece of writing, and the unending list of tasks.
+Running is also freedom; an unshackling, not from life’s responsibilities but from its cluttered manifestations: that overflowing inbox of unread emails, the incomplete piece of writing, and the unending list of tasks.
 It is an escape from the theater and the role, a grammatically incorrect punctuation – possibly a comma – inserted into life’s run-on sentences before that final full stop.

 Mostly it is hard work, though.
 Sometimes, there is a reward when the mind reaches a “zone”, a meditative and blissful solitary state after the initial spill of endorphins gives way to the calming effect of serotonin.
 In that flow, everything around – the trees, wind, traffic, and people – move in perfect harmony with the natural and instinctive movement of feet.